christopherkmoore/windower/addons/otto/README.md

 rdm
 bard
 pass / lot
+add comments for names on the resists?

 Bugs
-fix whm erase-ga (it's breaking buffs because of prioritization.) -- maybe fixed? clean up vprint logs weaponskill / magicburst carries to new target.
+dispel false isn't working for first time on new mobs fix whm erase-ga (it's breaking buffs because of prioritization.) -- maybe fixed? clean up vprint logs weaponskill / magicburst carries to new target.